CoolCat467/idlemypyextension/README.md

 <!-- END BADGIE TIME -->

 ## What does this extension do?
-This IDLE extension hooks into the mypy daemon to type check the currently open file or provide a function signature suggestion for the nearest function to the top from the current input cursor location.
-When type checking the currently open file with the "Type Check File" command, it will add comments to your code wherever mypy had something to say about about that line.
+- This IDLE extension hooks into the mypy daemon to type check the currently open file or provide a function signature suggestion for the nearest function to the top from the current input cursor location.

+- When type checking the currently open file with the "Type Check File" command, it will add comments to your code wherever mypy had something to say about about that line.

-You can remove type comments from the currently selected text with the "Remove Type Comments" command.
+- You can remove type comments added by this extension from the currently selected text with the "Remove Type Comments" command.

-Additionally, you can jump to the next comment this extension created in your file with the "Find Next Type Comment" command.
-Finally, you can add an inferred function signature to your file with the "Suggest Signature" command when you are close by a function definition.
+- You can jump to the next comment this extension created in your file with the "Find Next Type Comment" command.

+- You can add an inferred function signature to your file with the "Suggest Signature" command when you are close by a function definition.

+- In the right click menu, you can inspect the type of the object your cursor is currently selecting.
+In this case, it adds type info comments about all of the objects you might be referring to.
+If you have a span of text selected, it will tell you about the type of only that span.

+- In the right click menu, you can go to the definition of the object your cursor is currently selecting.

 Note: On use, creates folder `mypy` within the idle user directory.
 On Linux systems, this is usually `~/.idlerc/mypy`.